 I had an absolutely fantastic time watching my first Rally Wales and I will definitely go to see the World Rally Championship again.
 As of now I am quite tempted to go somewhere a little sunnier, perhaps rally Portugal or rally Sardinia, for my next rally so watch this space!

 This, also, was just the first of my two days in Wales and the next day I climbed the highest mountain in Wales: Snowdon.
-You will be able to read all about that adventure very soon.
+You can read all about that one HERE.